rajjitlai/bca-2nd-sem-Python/explanation.md

 5. Within the outer loop, there is an inner loop that runs from 1 to `m` inclusive.

-6. Within the inner loop, a variable calles `fact` is calculated as the factorial of `m`.
+6. Within the inner loop, a variable called `fact` is calculated as the factorial of `m`.

 7. After calculating `fact` in the inner loop, the `sign` is inverted using the `-sign` operation.